Last updated on 2026-04-01

 Program Overview

 Learn to combine technological expertise with advanced communication skills in Sheridan’s Computer Systems Technician – Information Technology Infrastructure and Services program.
 This program prepares students for a successful career in the IT industry, focusing on the critical role of Information Technology Infrastructure and Services professionals in today’s technology-driven economy.
-Students will gain hands-on experience with complex hardware, software, networks, and websites, utilizing sophisticated tools and applications.
-The curriculum emphasizes not only technical skills but also essential soft skills such as customer support, teamwork, leadership, entrepreneurship, and communication, ensuring graduates are well-rounded and ready for the workforce.
+Students will gain hands-on experience with complex hardware, software, networks, and websites, while also developing essential soft skills such as customer support, teamwork, leadership, and communication.

 Program Structure

-The Computer Systems Technician – Information Technology Infrastructure and Services program is designed to be completed in 2 years and consists of 4 semesters.
-The program is offered at the Davis Campus in Brampton and includes the following key features:
+The Computer Systems Technician – Information Technology Infrastructure and Services program is designed to be completed in 2 years at the Davis Campus in Brampton.
+The program offers a comprehensive curriculum that includes both theoretical and practical components, ensuring students are well-prepared for the workforce.
+Key features of the program structure include:

 - Hands-on learning through labs, simulators, and projects.

-- Optional paid co-op work placements that provide valuable IT support experience.
+- Optional paid co-op work placements to gain valuable experience.

 Featured Experiences

-- Hands-on experience in client and server hardware, software, and networking.
+- Hands-on experience with client and server hardware, software, and networking.

 Career Options

-Graduates of the Computer Systems Technician – Information Technology Infrastructure and Services program can pursue a variety of career paths in Canada, including:
+Graduates of the Computer Systems Technician – Information Technology Infrastructure and Services program have a wide range of career opportunities in Canada.
+Here are some potential job titles along with brief descriptions:

 - PC Bench Technician: Responsible for diagnosing and repairing computer hardware issues.

-- Hardware Support Analyst: Provides technical support and troubleshooting for hardware-related problems.
+- Hardware Support Analyst: Provides technical support for hardware-related problems and assists users in troubleshooting.

-- System Support Analyst: Monitors and maintains IT systems to ensure optimal performance and security.
+- System Support Analyst: Monitors and maintains IT systems, ensuring optimal performance and security.

-- Technical Support Representative: Offers support and guidance to customers regarding technical products and services.
+- Technical Support Representative: Offers assistance to customers regarding technical issues, providing solutions and guidance.

-- Technical Writer: Creates documentation and manuals for IT products and services.
+- Technical Writer: Creates documentation and manuals for software and hardware products, ensuring clarity and usability.

-- Web Designer: Designs and develops websites, ensuring functionality and user-friendly interfaces.
+- Web Designer: Designs and develops websites, focusing on user experience and functionality.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.